-Attributes Targets Supporting and Explanatory Notes Sources of site-based evidence (where available) Population (of the feature) Population abundance Maintain the abundance of the population at a level which is above 2,000 flying adults per year.
-This will ensure there is a viable population of the feature which is being maintained at or increased to a level that contributes as appropriate to its Favourable Conservation Status across its natural range in the UK.
+Attri butes Targets Supporting and Explanatory Notes Sources of site-based evidence (where available) (of the feature) abundance Maintain the abundance of the population at a level which is above the baseline population- size known or estimated at or soon after the time of SAC designation, whilst avoiding deterioration from its current level as indicated by the latest mean peak count or equivalent.
+The baseline population for the site is estimated at approximately 20% of the national population (between 50 and 250 individuals) This will ensure there is a viable population of the feature which is being maintained at or increased to a level that contributes as appropriate to its Favourable Conservation Status across its natural range in the UK.
 Due to the dynamic nature of population change, the target-value given for the population size or presence of this feature is considered to be the minimum standard for conservation/restoration measures to achieve.
-This minimum-value may be revised where there is evidence to show that a population's size or presence has significantly changed as a result of natural factors or management measures and has been stable at or above a new level over a considerable period.
+This minimum-value may be revised where there is evidence to show that a population's size or presence has significantly changed as a result of natural factors or management measures and has been stable at or above a new level over a considerable period (generally at least 10 years).
 The values given here may also be updated in future to reflect any strategic objectives which may be set at a national level for this feature.
-JNCC (2007) JNCC (2013) NATURAL ENGLAND (2016) RINGWOOD (2014) Natural England can provide results from recent survey work.
-Unless otherwise stated, the population size or presence will be that measured using standard methods, such as peak mean counts or percentage of hog's fennel plants with larval feeding signs.
+Given the likely fluctuations in numbers over time, any impact- assessments should focus on the current size of the site's population, as derived from the latest known or estimated level established using the best available data.
+This advice accords with the obligation to avoid deterioration of the site or significant disturbance of the species for which the site is designated, and seeks to avoid plans or projects that may affect the site giving rise to the risk of deterioration.
+Similarly, where there is evidence to show that a feature has historically been more abundant than the stated minimum target and its current level, the ongoing capacity of the site to accommodate the feature at such higher levels in future should also be taken into account in any assessment.
+Unless otherwise stated, the population size or presence will be that measured using standard methods, such as peak mean counts or breeding surveys.
 This value is also provided recognising there will be inherent variability as a result of natural fluctuations and margins of error during data collection.
-Whilst we will endeavour to keep these values as up to date as possible, local Natural England staff can advise that the figures stated are the best available.
-The general monitoring methods are to record an indication of abundance through night-time transect counts of the adult moth and
+Whilst we will endeavour to keep these values as up to date as possible, local Natural England staff NATURAL ENGLAND (2016) JNCC (2007) JNCC (2013)